-While in this example the market leading brands differ across countries, the country specific clustering is also observed when the market leader (or a Pan-European brand) is the same across countries, This can be seen in Figure 3, which charts the minimum and maximum unit prices of the same brand for two different products.
+While in this example the market leading brands differ across countries, the country specific clustering is also observed when the market leader (or a Pan-European brand) is the same across countries, This can be seen in Fig. 3, which charts the minimum and maximum unit prices of the same brand for two different products.
 The first one is a fabric softener called Lenor.
-While this is a pan-european brand it is not a market leader everywhere.
+While this is a pan-european brand, it is not a market leader everywhere.
 The second product is carbonated soft drinks where Coca Cola is a market leader everywhere.
 Indeed, for the same brands the country specific price clustering is even stronger.
-In fact, it is an exception rather than the rule that there is any price overlap between countries.18
+In fact, it is an exception rather than the rule that there is any price overlap between countries.

 Thus, on balance, we observe a strong country specific clustering in prices and reaffirm that there is significant price dispersion within the euro area.
-Some of the potential drivers of these price level differences may be found in market characteristics and consumer habits and we delve deeper into these in the analysis below.
+Some of the

-17 Country rankings in terms of most/least expensive do not change even if unit prices are presented without VAT.
+&lt;sup>16 Country rankings in terms of most/least expensive do not change even if unit prices are presented without VAT.

-18 It may be argued that a comparison of extremes is not a justified approach, and that a comparison between different percentiles would reflect better euro area price dispersion.
-Still, when comparing different percentiles (see Figure A in Appendix II) we see that price differences remain substantial up to a comparison of the 20th and the 80th percentile.
+&lt;sup>17 It may be argued that a comparison of extremes is not a justified approach, and that a comparison between different percentiles would reflect better euro area price dispersion.
+Still, when comparing different percentiles (see Figure 4 in Appendix II) we see that price differences remain substantial up to a comparison of the 20th and the 80th percentile.